 I am an associate professor in the

-My research has focused on data visualization and data science.
+My research has focused on data visualization, data science, and machine learning.
 I have participated in projects on information visualization, scientific visualization, and visual analytics.
-I was also involved in interdisciplinary collaborations that focused on the development of novel visualization methods to enable both climate and urban data analysis.
-I am also interested in reverse engineering of visualizations for automatic chart interpretation.
+My works include interdisciplinary collaborations that focused on developing novel visualization methods to enable both climate and urban data analysis.
+I also have an interest in techniques for automatic chart interpretation.